 (also known as "Administration and configuration options ")

-You know how to create containers, put items in them, and change their properties as you work on them.
+You know how to create projects, put items in them, and change their properties as you work on them.
 But there is a lot under the hood that you can modify to make sure that OneDesk works the way you work.

 - Customize your ITEM TYPES –

 OneDesk ships with a few types of items already enabled (like “tickets”, or “tasks”), but if you need other types, no problem!
 You can also manage each item-type’s name, visibility, statuses, icon, and more.

 OneDesk categorizes items into several “applications”.
 They include, tickets, tasks, and features.
 If you only need 1 or 2 of these, you can deactivate the others.

 OneDesk can connect to other applications, like Salesforce, Microsoft, Jira, Zapier and many more.
 Single-Sign-On (SSO) is also available.

 You can add custom properties to items or projects and add them as columns in the grid.
 Field-types include date, choice, text, number and cost.

 - Customize FORMS –

 When your users or customers create items, you may wish to ask for certain fields of information to be included.
 You can add (or remove) properties to the forms (including custom fields), change the order they appear in, and whether they are required.